 If you don’t have a degree, don’t worry you can still appear for PMP® Certification but this time you need 3000 working hours extra.
 You need 7500 hours of working experience in this case.

 If you are thinking that how to get PDUs then you have a lot of options online, offline, hybrid ways.

-Offline is bit expensive from 400$ to 3000$ is the normal fee.
-In offline mood you have to go to class and will see the instructor face to face.
+Offline is a bit expensive from 400$ to 3000$ is the normal fee.
+In offline mood, you have to go to class and will see the instructor face to face.
 You need more time & money.

-In my opinion if you are comfortable by watching online videos then go for any online training so that you can cop-up with your pace & manage your time easily.
-But some people feels comfortable and better understand when in class room.
+In my opinion, if you are comfortable by watching online videos then go for any online training so that you can cop-up with your pace & manage your time easily.
+But some people feel comfortable and better understand when in the classroom.